 You can see in the picture above that I used a blackboard-style easel for my Easter Subway art decoration.
 I purchased it from Dollar Tree a few months ago.
 I love how it came out!
 You can make one too.
 Find the link to the Free Easter Subway Art SVG below!

 Find this Free Easter Subway Art SVG Here!

-Please share by pinning the above image.
+Please share to Pinterest by pinning the above image.
 Thanks!

-Design #99-Spring Crafting-Spring Flowers cut file (available in my freebie library-get the password by filling out the form at the bottom of this page)
+Design #99-Spring Crafting-Spring Flowers cut file available in my freebie library.
+Get the password by clicking the button below and Joining my Freebie Club!

 If you enjoyed this week’s Free Easter SVG, here’s another you may love!

 SVG Files in my Design Bundles Shop

 SVG Files in my Etsy Shop